just214/crud-reducer/README.md

 This methods accept two arguments:

-    1. String: "reducerName.actionName"
+1. **String:** "reducerName.actionName"

-    2. Function: Must return a promise
+2. **Callback Function:** Must return a promise unless using `next()` (see 'More about crudAction' below)

-If you need to modify the data before it is saved to your store, just chain a `.then()` on your promise and return the modified value.
+If you need to modify the data before it is saved to your store, you can chain a `.then()` on your promise and return the modified value.
 You can do anything to the data in the `.then()` as long as it returns a value, which is what is ultimately saved to the store.

 Don't worry about catching the errors. `crud-reducer` will take care of that for you.
+More on that in the 'STATE MODEL' section below.

 ```js
 import axios from 'axios';